 The bonding process does not only involve eye contact, facial expressions, body language, touch, and verbal sounds but also the synchronicity of the mother’s heart and that of the infant’s.
 Before the birthing process, the heart of the mother and her infant are always synchronizing and communicating with each other.
 This process establishes the first bond between the mother and her infant.
 After the infant is born, more bonding occurs during breastfeeding and nurturing.

-This process of nurturing is nature’s way of making sure the infant’s heart, brain, body and mind develop properly so he/she is ready for the new world.
+This process of nurturing is nature’s way of making sure the infant’s heart, brain, body and mind develop properly so the baby is ready for the new world.
 The bonding and nurturing process also pass certain characteristics of the mother and father to their infant.

 The problem with parents today is that they do not spend enough time with their babies.
 This is not always their fault because our current society has established a system that makes it really hard for parents and babies to bond.
 Some parents work so much that they barely get to see their babies until the weekend.